 To get access to the CIW, complete the Central Information Warehouse Access Request Form on the UIS web.
 (3/15)

 The DUNS number (Data Universal Numbering System) is a 9 digit identifier provided by Dun & Bradstreet.
-It is used in the business world primarily as a source of information to determine creditworthiness of an entity.
+It is used in the business world primarily as a source of information to determine credit worthiness of an entity.
 Suppliers generally want ours for this reason.
 In addition, the Federal government requires that applicants for Federal grants and cooperative agreements have a DUNS number.
-This helps identify related organizations that receive funding, and provides consistent name and address data for electronic grant application systems.
+This helps identify related organizations that receive funding and provides a consistent name and address data for electronic grant application systems.

 Each University of Colorado campus has its own DUNS number and Boulder’s is 00-743-1505.
 Use this number exclusively whenever a DUNS number is required.
 Do not apply for another one!
 Other campus DUNS numbers are posted on the CU Treasurer website.
 If you do encounter a funding agency that asks for a different and unique DUNS number, contact the Treasurer’s Office, (303) 837-2183, who will put an end to this nonsense.
 (3/15)